-This area will continue to be subject to rapidly increasing recreational activities.
-These people involved activities are often difficult to manage.
+This area will continue to be subject to increasing recreational activities.
+These people-involved activities are often difficult to manage.
 There will be many abuses of the land and these will cause impacts on the water.
-Just the increased number of people will put greater demands on water use.
-This would include drinking, cooking, washing, sewage, and boating.
-Perhaps the severest impact on water from recreation activities will be by off-road vehicle (ORV) use.
+Just the increased number of people will put greater demands on water use--this will include drinking, cooking, washing, sewage, and boating.
+Perhaps the most severe impact on water from recreation activities will be by off-road vehicle (ORV) use.
 ORV use will occur on land and in streams and lakes.
-There will be pollution from fuel, exhaust, coolants, lubricants, equipment and parts. use will initiate severe soil erosion, especially in thaw-unstable permafrost areas.
+There will be pollution from fuel, exhausts, coolants, lubricants, equipment parts, etc. ORV use will initiate severe soil erosion, especially in thaw-unstable permafrost areas.
 This eroding material may move into formerly clear waters.